gcanti/fp-ts/docs/modules/Semigroup.ts.md

 ## max

-Get a semigroup where `concat` will return the maximum, based on the provided order.
+Get a semigroup where `combine` will return the maximum, based on the provided order.

 **Signature**